eliskevington/whatthef-/_posts/2020-10-10-a-comprehensive-ranking-of-the-coolest-fonts-microsoft-word-has-to-offer.md

 caption: Based solely off vibes
 comments: true
 ---
 Microsoft Office is home base for writers, and in terms of typography they have plenty of choice.
 But have you ever wondered which one is the coolest?
-Well lucjy for you, I've ranked them!
+Well lucky for you, I've ranked them!

 ![](../uploads/biome.png)